puppetlabs-toy-chest/razor-server/doc/hooks.md

         node-bind-policy
         node-unbind-policy
         ...

+## Creating hook objects

+The `create-hook` command is used to create a hook object from a hook type:

+    > razor create-hook --name myhook --hook-type some_hook \
+        --configuration foo=7 --configuration bar=rhubarb

+The hook object created by this command will track changes to the hook's configuration over time.

+The `delete-hook` command is used to remove a hook.

+If a hook's configuration needs to change, it must be deleted then recreated with the updated configuration.

+## Hook Configuration

+Hook scripts can use the hook object's `configuration`

 The hook type specifies the configuration data that it accepts in `configuration.yaml`; that file must define a hash: